C-Nell/devhub-catalog/README.md

 # [Backstage](https://backstage.io)

-This is your newly scaffolded Backstage App, Good Luck!
+This is a scaffolded Backstage App, Good Luck!

-To start the app in Dev Spaces, run:

 ## Run Initial Startup Script
+To start the app in dev spaces, open a terminal a run:

 ```
 node startup-script.js
 ```